Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-4.md

 1. Download the zip file containing the 3ds Max scene file, *Twistit.ms* from the [*tutorial_data* folder of this repository](../tutorial_data).

-2. On the Postman sidebar, click **Task 4 - Prepare Cloud Storage > PUT Upload Input MAXScript File TO OSS**.
+2. On the Postman sidebar, click **Task 4 - Prepare Cloud Storage > PUT Upload Input MAXScript File to OSS**.
 The request loads.

 3. Click the **Body** tab.